tatelax/tatelax.github.io/projects/magellan.md

 ---

 ## 💡 About
-Magellan is a GIS tool used for the engineering of coaxial and fiber optic communication networks.
+Magellan is a GIS tool used for the engineering of coaxial and fiber optic communication networks developed by [Rainbow Design Services, Inc.](https://www.rainbowdesign.net/)

 It is currently being used by Comcast and Spectrum (Charter Communications).